-Conceptualized and kick-started in May 2019, and formally launched in March 2020, Lawctopus Law School has taught a wide range of skills to over 3000 law students, young lawyers, professionals, academicians, and business people in the last 10 months.
-Over 300 students have rated our courses and the average rating is 89/100 and call our online courses a ‘warm’ learning experience!
+Conceptualized and kick-started in May 2019, and formally launched in March 2020, Lawctopus Law School has taught a wide range of skills to over 9000 law students, young lawyers, professionals, academicians, and business people in the last 10 months.
+Majority of our students call our online courses a ‘warm’ learning experience!

 This has meant wide-ranging industry recognition with tie-ups with law firms like Surana and Surana, Sujata Choudhari IP Attorneys, publishers like Oakbridge, industry bodies like Delhi Management Association, etc. We were also shortlisted for the Agami Prize 2020.

-The marketing mantra dictates that the customer is queen.
-Yet, up until now, our laws operated on the ‘caveat emptor’ principle which cautioned the buyer against deception, faulty goods & poor services while expecting the consumer to be responsible.
+While the marketing mantra dictates that the customer is Queen, up until now, our laws operated on the ‘caveat emptor’ principle which cautioned the buyer i.e. consumer against deception, faulty goods & poor services.
+It held the consumer accountable.

 As all kinds of goods & services are now just a click away, it has dawned on the law-making bodies that in the interest of fair play & equity, it should be the responsibility of the traders, sellers & service providers not to dupe or mislead the customers.

-Join us as we navigate through the Consumer Protection (Amendment) Act, 2019 & understand how the face of consumer litigation will transform in the coming days, how it will impact you, the corporations and other stakeholders in the digital era we seem to have stumbled upon.
+Join us as we navigate through the Consumer Protection Act, 2019 & understand how the face of consumer litigation will transform in the coming days, how it will impact you, e-commerce entities, the corporations and other stakeholders.

 Who Should Attend?

 Anyone who has purchased any goods, or availed any kind of services in airlines, banking, housing, insurance, loan, travel, medical, telecom, and practically any kind of service, basically a consumer.